The chromatic number of the plane with an interval of forbidden distances is at least 7: Preliminaries

+Finally, note that if $t=1$, then $u_1(1)$ and $u_2(1)$ are two vertices of the hexagon from Property \ref{property3} taken through one.
+This arc contains an arc whose distance between the ends is 1 (namely, side of the hexagon).
+Thus, $f(1)>1$ and $t<1$ implies $f(t)>1$. \end{proof}

-First, note that for the reasoning used in the proof, all the strictly convex norms are the same.
+Note that for the reasoning used in the proof of the main result, all the strictly convex norms are the same.
 To consider the case of a non-strictly convex norm, it is enough to approximate it by a strictly convex norm and reduce the length of the forbidden interval.
 The following statement has been proved in a number of sources in a stronger form than is required, and we will not focus on it.

 \begin{lemma}[follows from \cite{ahmadi2019polynomial}, Theorem 3.1] Let $\|\cdot\|_H$ be an arbitrary norm.
-Then for arbitrary $\delta>0$ there is a strictly convex norm $\|\cdot\|_{F}$ such that
+Then for arbitrary $\delta>0$ there is a strictly convex norm $\|\cdot\|_U$ such that

 \end{lemma}